Use the quicklinks below to jump to the desired section regarding transport in and around Langkawi.

 If you are staying at a resort that provides shuttle service from the airport this can be arrange directly with the resort prior to your arrival.
 There is also car hire at the airport.
 However the rental prices here are more expensive than if you hire from a more local agent once you get to your hotel.

 If you're not flying into Langkawi you'll be arriving by boat.
-Ferries arrive in Kuah port on Langkawi from Penang, Kuala Kedah, Kuala Perlis and Satun, Thailand.
+Ferries arrive in Kuah port on Langkawi from Penang, Kuala Kedah, Kuala Perlis and, in Thailand, Satun and Ko Lipe.

 There's no bus service on Langkawi so you have to rely on taxis and rent-a-cars.
 Next to the KFC opposite Jetty Point in Kuah there's a taxi service counter, where you purchase taxi vouchers.
 Prices are per vehicle not per car, so a four-person or more tag team will save some ringgit.
 If coming in by ferry you may be greeted by the ever-so-friendly taxi for hire greeting service.
 If you choose one of these friendly chaps, be sure and get your ticket before handing any cash over.